zYeoman/myStars/README.md

 - [limbo](https://github.com/llimllib/limbo) - A simple, clean, easy to modify Slack chatbot
 - [slackbot](https://github.com/lins05/slackbot) - A chat bot for Slack (https://slack.com).
 - [deepjazz](https://github.com/jisungk/deepjazz) - Deep learning driven jazz generation using Keras & Theano!
-- [vocabulary](https://github.com/tasdikrahman/vocabulary) - Python Module to get Meanings, Synonyms and what not for a given word
+- [vocabulary](https://github.com/tasdikrahman/vocabulary) - [Not Maintained anymore] Python Module to get Meanings, Synonyms and what not for a given word
 - [pixiv-downloader](https://github.com/Volvagia356/pixiv-downloader) - Script to download artworks from pixiv
 - [statuspage](https://github.com/jayfk/statuspage) - A statuspage generator that lets you host your statuspage for free on Github.
 - [image-analogies](https://github.com/awentzonline/image-analogies) - Generate image analogies using neural matching and blending.